import yfinance as yf

 Var(\bar{X}-\bar{Y})=\frac{Var(X)}{N}+\frac{Var(Y)}{N}

-The, the t-statistic for the two-sample t-test is calculated as:
+The t-Statistic for the two-sample t-test is therefore:

 t=\frac{(\bar{X}-\bar{Y})-0}{\sqrt{\frac{Var(X)+Var(Y)}{N}}}